Role of Medications in Cerebral Palsy

 Discontinuation of antiepileptic drugs (AED) in children with cerebral palsy can and should be practiced when possible after patients have been seizure free for at least 2 years.
 AED discontinuation in children with spastic hemi paresis is significantly more likely to lead to seizures relapse than children with other form of cerebral palsy.

-It is often difficult to control seizures particularly if the child has mental retardation as an associated factor.
+It is often difficult to control seizures particularly if the child has Intellectual Disability / GDD as an associated factor.

 Polytherapy commonly used in children with cerebral palsy and seizures.

 Long term use of AED which might predispose to osteoporosis is very important issue in cerebral palsy.